 The tests

 Each service was evaluated using the same handwritten sample and compared against a manually transcribed reference text.
-Our aim was not to test edge cases or vendor-optimised inputs, but to see how these tools perform on a realistic piece of everyday handwriting.
+Our aim was not to test edge cases or vendor-optimized inputs, but to see how these tools perform on a realistic piece of everyday handwriting.

 The results below reflect how these services perform in practice, not just how they market themselves.